Murder of Brianna Denison: Trial and sentencing

 On Thursday, May 27, 2010, Biela was found guilty of the murder of Brianna Denison.
 After deliberating for about nine hours, the jury returned a guilty verdict for all counts against Biela, which included kidnapping, sexual assault, and murder.
 Defense attorneys argued against the death penalty, stating that Biela suffered an abusive childhood due to an alcoholic father, that he had been a productive member of society before his crimes, and that he was a model prisoner.
 Jurors did not accept these mitigating factors and handed out the death sentence.
-On July 30, 2010, Judge Robert Perry sentenced Biela to four additional life sentences for multiple counts of rape and kidnapping associated with attacks on two victims prior to Denison's abduction and murder.
+On July 30, 2010, Judge Robert Perry sentenced Biela to four additional life sentences for multiple counts of rape and kidnapping associated with attacks on two victims before Denison's abduction and murder.

 Biela has appealed to the Nevada Supreme Court to reverse the denial of his 2012 writ of habeas corpus by the Washoe County second judicial district court.
-His appeal has most recently been denied on June 12, 2019, whereby the Nevada Supreme Court "considered Biela's arguments and concluding that they do not warrant relief, we ORDER the judgment of the district court AFFIRMED."
+His appeal was most recently denied on June 12, 2019, whereby the Nevada Supreme Court "considered Biela's arguments and concluded that they do not warrant relief, we ORDER the judgment of the district court AFFIRMED."